jcorporation/myGPIOd/docs/lua-scripts.rst

 myGPIOd reads on startup the file defined by the ``lua_file`` configuration setting and starts a Lua VM that compiles the file.
 All lua functions in this file are registered and can be called with the lua action.

-.. warning:: Lua scripts are executed in the main thread, therefor lua scripts can block it.
+.. warning:: Lua scripts are executed in the main thread, therefore lua scripts can block and terminate it.

 .. note:: The lua functions should not return any value.

 Custom lua functions
 --------------------

 myGPIOd registers custom lua functions to provide access to the actions.
-The functions return ``true`` on success, else ``false``.
+The functions return ``true`` on success, else ``false`` as first value.

 +------------------------------------------------------------------+-----------------------------------------------------+
 | Lua function                                                     | Description                                         |